 If someone comes across a different type of panel or if their Dell U2415 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell U2415 is a decent professional monitor, which is good for an office environment due to the wide viewing angles, decent picture quality, and highly ergonomic stand.
 For other uses though, there may be better value for money elsewhere.
 See our recommendations for the best monitors under $200 and the best gaming monitors under $200, and the best budget gaming monitors.

 The Dell U2415 is a bit better than the Dell P2217H.
-The Dell U2415 has a larger size, and it gives you more space to work on although the two monitors share the same FHD resolution.
-Also, the Dell U2415 has slightly better black uniformity which you might notice if you work or watch a movie in a darker room.
+The U2415 has a larger size and it gives you more space to work on, although the two monitors share the same FHD resolution.
+It also has slightly better black uniformity which you might notice if you work or watch a movie in a darker room.